 Record Keeping Requirements

-The paper work that you are going to need to keep includes Animal Movement Licensees (AML) You will also need to contact your local Trading Standard Office (this is a part of your County Council) and ask for some Animal Movement License, (AML1) forms, you can usually get these from your County Council website.
+The paper work that you are going to need to keep includes Animal Movement Licensees (AML) You will also need to contact your local Trading Standard Office (this is a part of your County Board) and ask for some Animal Movement License, (AML1) forms, you can usually get these from your County Board website.
 A form has to be completed every time animal’s move on to or off your holding.
 You need to send a copy of the AML to Trading Standards or Scottish Animal Movement Unit (SAMU) in Scotland and keep a copy for your records.
 Movements between land parcels with the same Holding (CPH) number, within 5 miles of the main holding, and the ownership/keeper-ship of the animals remains the same, need not be recorded or reported.
 Movements between different CPH numbers where the ownership/keeper-ship remains the same can be batch recorded (e.g. 20 sheep, UK123456 moved from A to B), these movements to be recorded on an AML1 and in the holding register.
 Movements between different CPH numbers where ownership/keeper-ship changes will require individual animal’s numbers to be recorded on the AML1 and in the holding register.